Iliannnn/Iliannnn/README.md

 ### 🔮 My Current Goals:
 - Finishing and launching my upcoming bot Bixie!
-- Learn how to use JavaScript in a HTML Website work as back-end language.
+- Learn how to use JavaScript in a HTML Website as back-end.
 - Trying to make my own Code Language :)

 ### 📱 Contact me: